Cows are one of the most popular domesticated animals in many countries around the world.

-They bring several benefits to those that have them, but the surprising thing is that they are a lot more sophisticated than most people give them credit for.
+They bring several benefits to those that have them, but the surprising thing is that they are a lot more sophisticated than most people give them credit.

 - The average dairy cow weighs about 1,200 lbs.

-A cow’s body temperature is 101.5 degrees Fahrenheit and their hearts beat at sixty to seventy beats per minute.
+- A cow’s body temperature is 101.5 degrees Fahrenheit, and their hearts beat at sixty to seventy beats per minute.

 - You often see a cow chewing.
-They actually chew at least fifty times a minute and has 40,000 movements of their jaw per day.
+They chew at least fifty times a minute and has 40,000 movements of their jaw per day.

 - When you see a cow grazing, they are not biting the grass but instead curling their tongues around it.